EddyVerbruggen/nativescript-admob/README.md

 ```

 ### iOS
 > ⚠️ ⚠️ ⚠️ Important!
-Plugin version **4.0.0+** requires you to do this - or your app will crash on start-up! ⚠️
+Since version **4.0.0** it's required you to do this - or your app will crash on start-up! ⚠️

 Open your App_Resources/iOS/Info.plist file and add this (replace the value by the actual App ID of [your app](https://apps.admob.com/)!):